 Why Choose New Smile Dental for Emergency Dentistry?

 How to Handle Common Dental Emergencies

-All dental emergencies need to be handled by a professional, which is why you should always start by calling our office.
+All dental emergencies need to be handled by a professional, which is why you should always start by calling our dental office.
 We’ll get you scheduled for an emergency appointment, usually on the same day, as well as provide helpful advice on managing your emergency.
-Below, you’ll find tips on handling the most common emergencies our office sees, whether it’s for your youngest or oldest family members.
-These tips should help you stabilize your condition before you get to our office.
+Below, you’ll find tips on handling the most common emergencies our dental office sees, whether it’s for your youngest or oldest family members.
+These tips should help you stabilize your condition before you get to our dental office.

 Use dental floss to remove any food debris that may be stuck in between your teeth.
 If pain continues, take a painkiller, such as ibuprofen or naproxen sodium, to dull your discomfort until your visit.
 Avoid aspirin as this can irritate the tooth and cause a burning sensation.
 In the event tooth decay is present, we’ll remove it and restore your tooth with either a filling or crown.

 If your tooth is in pain or the crack extends below the gum line, it constitutes as a dental emergency.
 Use a cold compress to reduce any swelling that is present, removing and reapplying in 20-minute intervals.
 If your tooth is sharp and therefore in danger of cutting your lips, cheeks or tongue, cover it with either sugarless gum or wax paraffin.
 When you arrive, we may need to place a crown, perform root canal therapy, or extract the tooth, depending on the extent of the damage.